smartdevicelink/sdl_evolution/proposals/0037-Expand-Mobile-putfile-RPC.md

 ## Introduction

-This proposal is to expand `putFile` RPC to incorporate it with unreliable medium.
 This proposal seeks to enhance the reliability of large data transfers to the head unit by introducing a field for CRC in the `putFile` RPC.

 ## Motivation